diethardsteiner/diethardsteiner.github.io/_posts/2014-06-25-Pentaho-CDF-basics.md

-lib | contains the java binary files. resources | contains various other resources like *images*. resources\*.properties | list all *JavaScript* and *CSS* resources that will be included in the dashboard HTML document. template-dashboard.html and template-dashboard-\*.html | The first one is the standard **outer/document template** which gets applied to your dashboard content.
-Other templates have to be named following this pattern: template-dashboard-\*.html
+lib | contains the java binary files. resources | contains various other resources like *images*. resources\*.properties | list all *JavaScript* and *CSS* resources that will be included in the dashboard HTML document. template-dashboard.html and template-dashboard-\*.html | The first one is the default **outer/document template** which gets applied to your dashboard content.
+Other templates have to be named following this pattern: `template-dashboard-\*.html`.
+These templates can be referenced using the `<style>` tag (and only your custom suffix).
+In CDE you can reference it via the **Style** setting.

 If you want to have a deeper understand of which external frameworks a special component is using, this folder is the right place to start your search.